 IST 597: Foundations of Deep Learning

-This is a three hour course for graduate students that meets once a
+This is a three hour course hands on course for graduate students

-applications.
-Practical applications will be utilized for
+inspired, and large language models.
+Practical applications will be

 This course is intended to prepare students to understand, design,

 develop and use deep learning methods.

 Students should be familiar with the basic mathematics of deep